f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

 .. important:: We are taking you through a painful path to instruct.

-BIG-IP Next for Kubernetes in GA (general availability) is organizing the installation into the OLM (operator lifecycle manager) compliant operator you will see in these steps.
+BIG-IP Next for Kubernetes in General Availability (GA)) is organizing the installation into the Operator Lifecycle Manager (OLM) compliant operator you will see in these steps.

 *STAY CALM and Lab On!*